 The only concern I ever witnessed from the two squadron commanders I worked for at Loring was the priority of keeping the alert sorties manned.
 (We didn’t have any women crewmembers back then.)
 Pilot instrument skills were poor, enlisted discipline was poor, and officer professionalism was in short supply.
 The good pilots kept to themselves because the pilots in leadership positions were usually bad pilots.
 The same can be said for their professionalism.

-Because of the weather and our position as the last base before heading east before heading to Europe, the flying was actually pretty challenging for a brand-new copilot.
+Because of the weather and our position as the last base before heading to Europe, the flying was actually pretty challenging for a brand-new copilot.
 Most of the copilots seemed to eventually have that spirit beaten out of them.
 I didn’t really mind the assignment that much, but that was a rare sentiment.
 The Air Force mandated a minimum three-year tour, and everyone schemed on ways to make it exactly three years, and not a day longer.
 But a copilot usually had to stay a few years longer if he hoped to upgrade to the left seat.
 I never upgraded but I made it out in 22 months.
 (I write a bit about this squadron in Flight Lessons 1: Basic Flight.)

 My next squadron was flying Boeing 707s (EC-135Js) in what started out to be a high priority mission with great flying and high morale but, five years later, was little better than my tanker squadron in Maine.
 But this new squadron was in Hawaii, so it was still an attractive assignment and people volunteered for it.
 Once assigned, few wanted to leave.